agalue/k8s-multipass/README.md

 # Kubernetes Cluster with Multipass

 This repository contains a script to set up a simple Kubernetes cluster via [Kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/) for learning purposes.
-It deploys Kubernetes version 1.29 using [Cilium](https://cilium.io/) as CNI without Kubeproxy.
+It deploys Kubernetes version 1.29 using [Cilium](https://cilium.io/) as CNI without Kubeproxy with encryption enabled.
 It will create Ubuntu 22.04 LTS VMs on your machine using [Multipass](https://multipass.run/).

 This allows you to deploy either a single master or a multi-master deployment.

 ## Requirements

 Make sure you have [multipass](https://multipass.run/) and [kubectl](https://kubectl.docs.kubernetes.io/) installed on your machine.

+Additionally, if you plan to manage [Cilium](https://cilium.io/) from your machine, ensure you have the [CLI installed](https://docs.cilium.io/en/stable/gettingstarted/k8s-install-default/#install-the-cilium-cli); or use it from any of the master nodes.

 ## Start the cluster